harveyrennison/dj-society-backend/README.md

-# DJ Society Backend
+# 🎛️ DJ Society Backend

-## Overview
+## About

-The DJ Society Backend is a robust API designed to power the DJ Society platform by managing all critical data and user interactions securely and efficiently.
-It supports user authentication, content management, and community engagement features necessary for a dynamic DJ learning environment.
+The DJ Society Backend powers the whole DJ Society platform — it’s where all the data lives and where the magic happens behind the scenes.
+Whether it’s managing users, serving up the latest tutorials, or keeping track of events and music recs, this backend keeps everything running smooth and secure.

+Built by Harvey Rennison & Alex McLauchlan, it’s designed for DJs at every level to connect, learn, and grow.

 ---

-## Features
+## What it Does

-- **User Authentication & Authorization**
+- 🔐 **Secure Login & Registration**
-  Secure login, registration, and session management to protect user data and control access to membership-only features.
+  Keeps your account safe and lets you access exclusive member content.

-- **User Profiles**
+- 👤 **User Profiles**
-  Store and manage user information, preferences, and progress within the platform.
+  Stores your info, preferences, and progress so the platform feels personal to you.

-- **Content Management**
+- 📚 **Content Management**
-  CRUD operations for tutorial articles, music recommendations, and gear/technique tips to keep content fresh and relevant.
+  Adds and updates tutorials, gear tips, and music recommendations so you always have fresh, useful info.

-- **Event Listings**
+- 📅 **Event Listings**
-  Create, update, and display local gigs and DJ-related events for the community.
+  Shows local gigs and DJ events to keep you plugged into the scene.

-- **Music Recommendations**
+- 🎧 **Music Recommendations**
-  Manage curated playlists and new music suggestions tailored for beginner and intermediate DJs.
+  Curated playlists and tracks specially picked for beginner and intermediate DJs.

-- **API Security**
+- 🔒 **Security**
-  Implements best practices for data protection, including encryption, token-based authentication (JWT), and validation.
+  Uses JWT tokens, encryption, and validation to protect your data.

 ---

 ## Tech Stack

-- Backend Framework: Node.js with Express
+- Node.js & Express — handling all the API requests
-- Database: MySQL with Aiven
+- MySQL (hosted on Aiven) — storing data reliably
-- Authentication: JWT (JSON Web Tokens)
+- JWT Authentication — keeping logins secure
-- Hosting: Vercel
+- Hosted on Vercel — fast and scalable

 ---

+## Why It Exists

+We created this backend to support a community for new DJs who want to dive into DJing but don’t know where to start.
+It helps make the DJ Society website a friendly, trustworthy place where you can learn, share, and discover new music and events without any hassle.

+---

+## Current Status

+Early days — we’re actively building out features and adding content.
+Stay tuned for updates!

+---

+## Made by Harvey Rennison & Alex McLauchlan